-The earliest known mention of Singapore was a 3rd century Chinese account which described Singapore as "Pu-luo-chung" ("island at the end of a peninsula").
+The earliest known mention of Singapore was a 3rd-century Chinese account that described Singapore as "Pu-Luo-Chung" ("island at the end of a peninsula").
 Little is known about the island's history at this time but this matter-of-fact description belies Singapore's colourful past.
-By the 14th century, Singapore had become part of the mighty Sri Vijayanempire and was known as Temasek ("Sea Town").
+By the 14th century, Singapore had become part of the mighty Sri Vijayan empire and was known as Temasek ("Sea Town").

-This was no less accurate than the 3rd century name.
-Located at the natural meeting point of sea routes at the tip of the Malay Peninsula, Singapore had long known visits from a wide variety of sea craft, from Chinese junks, Indian vessels, Arab dhows and Portuguese battleships to Buginese schooners.
+This was no less accurate than the 3rd-century name.
+Located at the natural meeting point of sea routes at the tip of the Malay Peninsula, Singapore had long known visits from a wide variety of sea craft, from Chinese junks, Indian vessels, Arab shows, and Portuguese battleships to Buginese schooners.

 Five centuries later, it was again the scene of significant fighting during World War II Singapore was considered an impregnable fortress, but the Japanese overran the island in 1942.
 After the war, Singapore became a Crown Colony.
 The growth of nationalism led to self-government in 1959 and on 9 August 1965, Singapore became an independent republic.

 The Merlion is considered to be the mascot of Singapore.
-It is said to be a mythical beast which is half lion and half fish.
-It symbolizes courage, resilience and strength of the citizens of Singapore.
-If you are interested to see this Merlion, there is a 8 meter high status standing at the mouth of the famous Singapore River.
+It is said to be a mythical beast that is half lion and half fish.
+It symbolizes the courage, resilience, and strength of the citizens of Singapore.
+If you are interested to see this Merlion, there is an 8-meter high status standing at the mouth of the famous Singapore River.
 Getting there: Walk along the riverfront from the Raffles Place MRT Station.

 This is a very popular hangout place for those interested in Singapore's city nightlife.
-In this area, you can find a lot of air-conditioned shop houses, push-carts selling mementos, bars, discos and restaurants.
-Besides there, you can also find a large variety of handicrafts and souvenirs here.
+In this area, you can find a lot of air-conditioned shop houses, push-carts selling mementos, bars, discos, and restaurants.
+Besides these, you can also find a large variety of handicrafts and souvenirs here.
 A perfect place for shoppers and diners alike.
 Getting there: Head to the Riverfront from Clarke Quay MRT Station.

 Jurong Bird Park

-Orchad Road has to be one of the most happening places in the whole of Singapore due to its role as the commercial main street of the city.
+Orchard Road has to be one of the most happening places in the whole of Singapore due to its role as the commercial main street of the city.
 It is a heaven for shoppers.
-The central shopping area is concentrated on Orchard Road and stretches about 2.5 kilometres long.
+The central shopping area is concentrated on Orchard Road and stretches about 2.5 kilometers long.
 It is also believed to have one of the largest concentration of shopping malls in the world.
 Getting there: You can take a bus, taxi or just drive there.
 Or you can also take the MRT and stop at Orchard MRT Station.